branislavphp/articles/README.md

 # articles

-Example project built with CodeIgniter and Bootstrap on XAMPP.
+An example project built with CodeIgniter and Bootstrap on XAMPP.

 # blog

-Example project built with Laravel and Bootstrap on Vagrant.
+An example project built with Laravel and Bootstrap on Vagrant.